 A native of Cleveland, Ohio, Jordan Reed is Instructor of Saxophone at Ohio university and instructor of saxophone and Director of Jazz Ensemble at Marietta College.
 Jordan maintains an active schedule as a performer, educator, and composer.

-As a concert saxophonist, he has been a soloist with The Ohio State University Symphony Orchestra, the Marietta College Wind Ensemble, the Ohio University Wind Symphony, and the Ohio University Symphony Orchestra, and the Otterbein Wind Ensemble.
+As a concert saxophonist, Jordan has been a soloist with The Ohio State Symphony Orchestra, the Marietta College Wind Ensemble, the Ohio University Wind Symphony, the Ohio University Symphony Orchestra, and the Otterbein Wind Ensemble.
 He has performed at the Navy Band Saxophone Symposium and at national and regional conferences of the North American Saxophone Alliance.
-As a chamber musician, Jordan regularly performs with the Sonax Saxophone Quartet, the Lowbrow Chamber Ensemble, and has performed with the Black Swamp Saxophone quartet, the Athenian Saxophone Quartet, and the Ignis Saxophone Quartet.
-Jordan is also a founding member of the saxophone project, Alea Duo; a group that focuses on newly composed and commissioned works with elements of spontaneity and improvisation.
+As a chamber musician, Jordan regularly performs with the Sonax Saxophone Quartet, the Lowbrow Chamber Ensemble, and has performed with the Black Swamp Saxophone, the Athenian Saxophone Quartet, and the Athens Saxophone Duo.
+Jordan is also a founding member of the saxophone project Alea Duo, a group that focuses on newly commissioned works with elements of spontaneity and improvisation.
 Alea Duo is currently recording an album of new music for saxophones written and arranged by Jordan.
 The album is expected to be released in the summer of 2018.

-Jordan is a member of The North American Saxophone Alliance, The International Percy Grainger Society, Pi Kappa Lambda, and an alumnus of Phi Mu Alpha Sinfonia.
-Jordan is currently a Doctoral Teaching Associate at The Ohio State University and earned his Master of Music and Bachelor of Music in saxophone performance at Ohio University.
+He is a member of The North American Saxophone Alliance, The International Percy Grainger Society, Pi Kappa Lambda, and an alumnus of Phi Mu Alpha Sinfonia.
+Jordan is currently a Doctoral Teaching Associate at The Ohio State University, where he is ABD, and holds a Master of Music and Bachelor of Music degrees in saxophone performance from Ohio University.